RustMagazine/rustmagazine/content/issue-3/optimizing-compilation-for-databend.md

 ![](/static/issue-3/optimizing-compilation-for-databend/databend-tips-for-rust-compile-04.png)

-### `cargo-depgraph`
+### Dependent Relationships

-Although not commonly utilized, [cargo-depgraph](https://crates.io/crates/cargo-depgraph) can be employed to analyze dependency relationships.
+Although not commonly utilized, [cargo-depgraph](https://crates.io/crates/cargo-depgraph) can be employed to analyze dependent relationships.
 It helps to find potential optimization points, especially when you need to replace some similar dependencies or optimize the organization level of crates.

 ![](/static/issue-3/optimizing-compilation-for-databend/databend-tips-for-rust-compile-05.png)